Arthur O. Beyer: Biography

 Arthur Beyer was born to Richard and Anna Beyer (both immigrants from Luxembourg) in St. Ansgar, Iowa.
 Sources differ regarding his birth year: 1909 or 1910.
 His father died prematurely, and Beyer went to work to help support his mother and three siblings after he completed eighth grade.
 He was an auto-mechanic at the time he joined the Army in February 1941.

-Beyer joined the military from St. Ansgar, and by January 15, 1945, was serving as a Corporal in Company C, 603rd Tank Destroyer Battalion.
+Beyer joined the military from St. Ansgar, and by January 15, 1945, was serving as a corporal in Company C, 603rd Tank Destroyer Battalion.
 On that day, near Arloncourt in Belgium, he used hand grenades and his carbine to single-handedly destroy two German machine gun positions before working his way through a honey-combed series of enemy foxholes—killing and capturing German soldiers as he went.
 For these actions, he was awarded the Medal of Honor by President Harry Truman seven months later, on August 30, 1945.

 Beyer also witnessed the horrors at Buchenwald when American troops liberated the prisoners held in the German concentration camp.

 Beyer rose to the rank of Sergeant before leaving the Army.
 He moved to rural Buffalo, North Dakota, and worked as a farm hand after returning from the war.
 He married Marian Hicks in 1962, and they traveled to the White House with other Medal of Honor recipients for a special reception hosted by President John F. Kennedy in May 1963.

-Beyer died on his farm in Saint Ansgar, Iowa, at age 55 on February 17, 1965.
-His funeral was held in Valley City, North Dakota, and he was buried in Immanuel Lutheran Cemetery in his hometown of St. Ansgar, Iowa.
+Beyer killed himself at his farm in Buffalo, North Dakota, at age 55 on February 17, 1965.